 Therefore, IOM conducted an information campaign affecting more than 150 000 individuals, migrants and host communities, through interactive activities and communication channels.
 Public debates, cultural, events, video projections, and radio talk shows were used to inform the public about safe migration and alternatives to irregular migration.

-(16%) of the migrants welcomed in the centre have heard about IOM through the community mobiliser teams carrying out sensitization.
+More than 852 people approached the guidance office directly to receive more advice and (47%) of the latter registered for voluntary return with IOM and reintegration program,(67%) of the migrants welcomed in the centre have heard about IOM through the community mobiliser teams carrying out sensitization.

 The overall trend is that migrants are interested in regular and irregular migration, the dangers of migration, the ECOWAS region, documents required to travel, services offered by IOM, migration to Libya and Algeria, as well as return and reintegration possibilities.